Permafrost/TundraTN/README.md

       If a `$concurrency` <= 1 is specified, tasks will be processed sequentially on the main thread.

-    * `$ordered?` is an optional boolean flag which when true processes tasks in ascending task creation order.
-This flag is only applicable when `$concurrency` is set to 1.
-Defaults to false, if not specified.
+    * `$ordered?` is an optional boolean flag which when `true` processes tasks in ascending task creation order.
+When `true`, the `$concurrency` setting has no effect, because ordered processing necessarily requires a single thread of execution.
+Defaults to `false`, if not specified.

-      Failed tasks are either retried as per the retry settings on the receiver's profile, or a default of 127 times if no retry settings are specified on the receiver's profile.

-      Once all retries for a task have failed, it is considered exhausted.
-The exhausted task's retry count is reset to 0, the task is requeued, and the queue is suspended, requiring manual intervention is to resolve the queue processing errors.
+    * `$suspend?` is an optional boolean flag which when `true` and `$ordered?` is also `true`, will automatically suspend the queue when all retries of a task are exhausted.
+At this point, the exhausted task's retry count is reset to 0, the task is requeued to the front of the queue, and the queue is suspended, requiring manual intervention is to resolve the queue processing error.
+This flag has no effect when `$ordered?` is `false`, and defaults to `false` if not specifed.
+    * `$retries` is the number of times a failed task will be retried if no retry settings are present on the receiver's profile.
+Defaults to 0 (no retries), if not specified.
+    * `$limit` is the maximum number of items in the queue that will be processed by one invocation of this service.
+Defaults to 2,147,483,647 (the maximum value of a 32-bit signed integer), if not specified.
   * Outputs:
     * `queue` is the name of the Trading Networks queue from which tasks were dequeued and processed.
     * `logMsg` is an optional message describing the processing of the queue.
       This output variable is not used by this service.